LGBTQ rights in Michigan: Parental Rights

-Adoption and parenting
+Adoption

 Michigan has no statutory ban on same-sex couples adopting, and no Michigan state court has ever interpreted Michigan's statute as prohibiting such adoptions.
 However, at least one other state court has ruled that unmarried individuals may not jointly petition to adopt.

 Two Michigan lesbians, who are raising three children adopted by only one of them, filed a lawsuit known as DeBoer v.
 Snyder in federal court in January 2012 seeking to have the state's ban on adoption by same-sex couples overturned. and in September amended that suit to challenge the state's ban on same-sex marriage as well.

 In December 2012, the Michigan Court of Appeals, an intermediate-level court, ruled in Usitalo v.
 Landon that the state's courts have jurisdiction to grant second-parent adoptions by same-sex couples.

 Following the U.S. Supreme Court's ruling striking down Michigan's ban on same-sex marriage, Michigan courts have been granting adoption rights to same-sex couples.

-In September 2019, a judge within Michigan allowed discrimination against LGBT individuals adopting children within adoption agencies, on the technical legal grounds of "fundamental religious beliefs and freedoms".
-As with all court cases they are subject to appeal in the future.